request an appointment online.

 Chemotherapy works by killing fast-growing cells, including cancer cells.

 At MD Anderson, chemotherapy for stomach cancer is often given before surgery to shrink the tumor.
+It can also be given after surgery to kill any remaining cancer cells that were not visible during the operation.
+Chemotherapy may also be used (often in conjunction with other therapies) to treat more advanced stomach cancer, especially if the cancer has spread to other parts of the body.
 MD Anderson offers the most advanced chemotherapy regimens with the fewest side effects.
-These methods include:

 Radiation therapy uses focused, high-energy beams to kill cancer cells.